Applications to be a part of next year's Capstone Fellows cohort will open late in the 2019 spring semester.

 - Select and pursue a personal challenge each semester.

-- Be in good judicial standing with the university.
+- Be in good conduct standing with the University.

 - Be an active member of a student organization.